vaeriants/mila-paper-webpage/index.md

 model, with a hope to help deep learning researchers to better understand the probabilistic aspect of deep generative models and how to use them as a tool.

+---

+# Table of contents
+* Background
+    * Latent Variable Models: What is it good for?
+    * Training Latent Variable Models
+        * Maximum likelihood principle recap
+        * Make your best guess.
+The EM algorithm
+* Variational inference
+    * The evidence lower bound
+    * Stochastic variational inference
+    * Amortized variational inference
+* Information theoretic intuition of the ELBO
+* Autoencoders as generative models
+* The double-edged sword: $D_{KL}(q||p)$
+* Improving the models: the Holy Trinity
+* Evaluating the model
+* Variance reduction

+---